programbuddies/iawwms/README.md

 # iawwms
-An esolang based on the "Program" spell in Isekai Smartphone
+An esolang based MAINLY on the "Program" spell in Isekai Smartphone